BroSpek/cpmanager/README_CORS.md

-# HAProxy Configuration Summary: Proxying the OPNsense API with CORS
+# Proxying the OPNsense API with CORS

 Objective:
 To use HAProxy on OPNsense to securely proxy the internal OPNsense Captive Portal API, making it accessible to an external web application while correctly handling all CORS (Cross-Origin Resource Sharing) requirements.